euronion/atlite/README.rst

 FAQ
 ===

+* Which wind turbine models / PV panel models are available?
+Can I add new ones?
+  Wind turbine and PV panel models are stored in the `atlite/resources <atlite/atlite/resources/` folder.
+Any of these models can be used.
+New models can be added by adding a similar structured file for each new wind turbine / PV panel model.

 * I am running out of `temp` space when downloading cutouts / I want to use a different location for the `temp` files when downloading cutouts.